John Finlayson (politician)

 John Alexander Finlayson (1890 - 16 January 1960) of Whangārei was appointed a member of the New Zealand Legislative Council on 22 June 1950.
 He was known to his family as Jack.

 Early life

 Finlayson was born in 1890 at Maungaturoto, New Zealand.
 His father was Norman Finlayson (died 1938), prominent for decades as either president or patron of the Otamatea Rugby Union.
-Finlayson's grandparents had immigrated to New Zealand from Nova Scotia; his grandfather was also called John Finlayson.
+Finlayson's grandparents had emigrated to New Zealand from Nova Scotia; his grandfather was also called John Finlayson.
 Innes Finlayson was an older brother.

 Interests

 With an interest in education, Finlayson chaired the school committee in Mangapai in Whangarei District for seven years.
 He was on the board of the North Auckland Power Board for many years.

 In his youth, Finlayson had been the best forward of the Maungaturoto club in 1910.
 For seven years, he held the presidency of the North Auckland Rugby Union.
 In May 1949, he was elected as one of the vice-presidents of the New Zealand Rugby Union (NZRU).
 In April 1950, he succeeded Don Max as chairman of the NZRU.
 He was succeeded as president by Stanley Botting in May 1951.